 Likely to appreciate DiCaprio's philanthropic efforts and activism.
 Type 2s are drawn to people who help others and make a positive impact, aligning with DiCaprio's charitable endeavors.

-Would admire DiCaprio's career achievements and his ability to excel in diverse roles.
+They would admire DiCaprio's career achievements and ability to excel in diverse roles.
 Type 3s value success and adaptability, qualities that DiCaprio embodies in his career.

 Intrigued by the depth and complexity of DiCaprio's roles, but may find him too mainstream.
-Type 4s appreciate uniqueness and depth, which they can find in DiCaprio's roles, but might struggle with his mainstream success.
+Type 4s appreciate uniqueness and depth, which they can find in DiCaprio's roles, but might need help with his mainstream success.

 Interested in the intellectual depth of DiCaprio's roles and his environmental activism.
 Type 5s value knowledge and depth, making them likely to appreciate the complexities of DiCaprio's characters and causes.